All Episodes

 They have more.

-DNA is gonna match.
+Fingerprints matching, DNA is going to match.

 If it doesn't already, if I'm not mistaken from the water bottle, they got the phone stuff.

-We don't know what they got the search warrant out of this guy, Thompson's house, which is maybe why they uh Thompson's hotel, excuse me, hotel room in New York.
+We don't know what they got the search warrant out of this guy, Thompson's house, which is maybe why they Thompson's hotel, excuse me, hotel room in New York.

 So we'll see.